 A friendly face seems inviting and is known to work very well on Facebook.
 This is even more true when The Image is of a person that people are familiar with.

-A Picture Of The Spokesperson For Your Company.
+For Example; A Picture Of The Spokesperson For Your Company.

 #2 People Like To Click On Video Play Buttons.